huaminghuangtw/Evergreen-Notes/Permanent-Notes/Innovation.md

 > _“Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric.” — Bertrand Russell_

-Innovation is about everyone agreeing with you…later.
+Innovation is about everyone agreeing with you…*later*.
 If everyone agrees with you, you’re not truly innovating.

 ---